sizeofvoid/libopeninput/doc/user/scrolling.rst

 for one exception: libinput's :ref:`t440_support` enables the use of the middle button for button scrolling (even when the touchpad is disabled).

+If the scroll button lock is enabled (see **libinput_device_config_scroll_set_button_lock()**), the button does not need to be held down.
+Pressing and releasing the button once enables the button lock, the button is now considered logically held down.
+Pressing and releasing the button a second time logically releases the button.
+While the button is logically held down, motion events are converted to scroll events.

 .. _scroll_sources:

 ------------------------------------------------------------------------------